socratools/socranop/HACKING.md

 - Starts a subshell with the appropriate environment so that the sandboxed libraries and utilities are in use

+FIXME05: You can start the D-Bus service by running
+         `socranop-session-service` from a pipenv.
+Bus activation
+         only works per-user, though, not per-pipenv, as the session bus only looks for `*.service` files in one specific location in $HOME.

 ### Set up pre-commit

 `pre-commit install` (inside of pipenv shell)